Globular weak $\omega$-categories as models of a type theory: Categorical semantics of type theory

-In order to carry some inductive constructions that we can perform on the syntax on a theory, and treat them in full generality, we will introduce the notion of \emph{contextual categories}, due to Cartmell~\cite{cartmell1986generalised}, and studied by Streicher~\cite{streicher1991contextual} and Voevodsky~\cite{voevodsky2015c} under the name of \emph{C-systems}.
-These are precisely the categories with families with extra structure making the required inductive construction possible.
+In order to carry on some inductive constructions on the syntax of a theory, and handle them in full generality, we also need introduce the notion of \emph{contextual categories}, due to Cartmell~\cite{cartmell1986generalised}, and studied by Streicher~\cite{streicher1991contextual} and Voevodsky~\cite{voevodsky2015c} under the name of \emph{C-systems}.
+These equip categories with families with the extra structure required in order to perform those inductive constructions.